PoliticalGraveyard.com

 Piacentini, Eugene — of North Andover, Essex County, Mass.
 Republican.
 Delegate to Republican National Convention from Massachusetts, 1988.
 Still living as of 1988.

 Piano, Louis — of Coal City, Grundy County, Ill.
 Democrat.
 Chair of Grundy County Democratic Party, 1950.
-Still living as of 1950.
+Presumed deceased.
+Burial location unknown.

 Piasecki, Arthur A. — of Lackawanna County, Pa.
 Republican.
 Member of Pennsylvania state senate 22nd District, 1969-70.
 Still living as of 1970.

-PIATT (Soundex P300) — See also AVIATT, HIATT, LAMOLIATTE, OVIATT, PATT, PATTI, PEET, PEETE, PETE, PETT, PETTE, PIATTI, PIET, PITA, PITT, PLATT, PYATT, WIATT.
+PIATT (Soundex P300) — See also AVIATT, CIATTARELLI, HIATT, LAMOLIATTE, OVIATT, PATI, PATT, PATTI, PEET, PEETE, PETE, PETT, PETTE, PIAT, PIATKOWSKI, PIATTI, PIET, PITA, PITT, PLATT, PYATT, SIATT.

-PIATT: See also Abram Piatt Andrew, Jr. — Jacob Piatt Dunn
+PIATT: See also Abram Piatt Andrew Jr. — Jacob Piatt Dunn

-Piatt, Arthur Donn (b.
-1867) — of North Bend, Hamilton County, Ohio.
+Piatt, Arthur Donn (1867-1914) — of North Bend, Hamilton County, Ohio.
 Born in Georgetown, Washington, D.C., April 29, 1867.
 U.S. Deputy Consul in Cork, 1892-93; U.S. Vice & Deputy Consul in Dublin, 1893-1911.
-Burial location unknown.
+Died in Dublin, Ireland, 1914 (age about 47 years).
+Interment at Glasnevin Cemetery, Dublin, Ireland.

-Piatt, Cecil — U.S. Deputy Consul in Queenstown, 1902.
+Piatt, Cecil (born c.1877) — Born about 1877.
+U.S. Deputy Consul in Queenstown, as of 1898-1902.
 Burial location unknown.

 Piatt, Frank H. — of Wyoming County, Pa.
 Member of Pennsylvania state house of representatives from Wyoming County, 1893-94.
 Burial location unknown.

-Piatt, Fred See Frederick Piatt
+Piatt, Fred See Frederick B. Piatt

 Piatt, Frederick Paul (b.
 1869) — also known as Frederick P. Piatt — Born in North Bend, Hamilton County, Ohio, March 20, 1869.
 U.S. Vice & Deputy Consul in Edinburgh, 1894-1911.
 Burial location unknown.